From top of mountain Teide to Fiesta and fire-balling the town of Garachico

 Let`s start in Garachico to find out if it´s possible to be both pretty and unlucky – or be the prettiest and unluckiest town at the island of Tenerife on the same time.
 Strolling the sleepy streets today you never would guess about its difficult past.

-When the hot lava came down the hillside
+Hot lava down the hillside

 Destroyed by lava.
 More than 300 years ago, Garachico had it all.
 As the main port on the island, wealth, streets made of marble, noble houses and home to wealthy people.
 It was a colourful and exciting place – until 1706 when Montana Negra erupted and lava swept through the town and destroyed more or less everything, included the important harbour.
 Remember, this was a town with history that could have come straight from pages of the Old Testament.